golanlevin/ExperimentalCapture/docs/Surveillance.md

 Browne’s *Dark Matters* is a crucial update to the blind spots in Foucault’s writing.
 She argues that surveillance studies cannot begin only with Bentham’s Panopticon; it must also confront the surveillance of Black people under slavery through branding, lantern laws, slave passes, fugitive notices, and the slave ship.

+Lecture below regarding Dr. Browne's concept of "Dark Sousveillance" More here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IsMFdiLsqbg?si=Pd0SDXsfEEtjLkM7&amp;controls=0&amp;start=245" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Dark sousveillance describes an "archive of surveillance and slavery" which often "goes missing from surveillance studies."
+(Browne 5:36) One example that Browne offers in her book Dark Matters: On the Surveillance of Blackness, is the reliance of surveillance studies on the model of the panopticon as 'the' model for the making-visible of carceral subjects – as well as for the modes of surveillance culture that predominate today.
+In other words, surveillance studies as an area of inquiry has upheld the notion that we are 'all' subjected to a panoptic architecture and subjectivity insofar as we are 'all' under surveillance and encouraged to surveil.
+However, as Browne argues, a more fitting model would be the trans-Atlantic slave trade and the detailed diagrams used to force kidnapped Africans into white servitude in the Americas. – video and description from [this source](https://the-un-textbook.ghost.io/secrecy-and-surveillance-dark-sousveillance/)

 ## Artists and Surveillance

 ### Paul Strand, *Street Portraits* (1916)